AlamHasabie/transport-game-backend/README.md

     "destSquare" : 20
 })
 ```
-Server sends broadcast with same data to all other players.\n
+Server sends broadcast with same data to all other players.<br/>
 **Server**
 ```js
 io.brodcast("player movement",{